ccano/cc2223/practice2/REAME.md

 **Objectives of the practice:**

 - Install and deploy a tool for container orchestration: Kubernetes.
-- Deploy the functionality of the function catalogue and functions service through OpenWisk or OpenFaaS.
+- Deploy the functionality of the function catalogue and functions service through OpenFaaS.
 - Implement a scalable function that would become a component for biometric identitication of users based on face images.

 ## Description of the practice